sys-bio/tellurium/docs/installation.rst

 Installation Options
 ---------------------

-Tellurium can be used with variety of Python front-ends, for example Spyder, PyCharm, Visual Studip Code, Jupyter Notebooks and Jupyter Lab.
+Tellurium can be used with variety of Python front-ends, for example Spyder, PyCharm, Visual Studio Code, Jupyter Notebooks and Jupyter Lab.
 For easy access on Windows we recommend the Windows installer.
 This will install the Spyder IDE as well as one click access to either Jupyter Notebook or Jupyter Lab.

-For Mac, Linux as well Windows platforms, Tellurium can be installed using standard
+For Mac, Linux as well Windows platforms, Tellurium can be installed using a standard pip insall as a collection of pip packages:

 .. code-block:: bash

     $ pip install tellurium

-can also be installed as a collection of pip packages.
 We recommend a front-end for end-users who wish to use Tellurium for biological modeling, and the pip packages for developers of other software which uses or incorporates Tellurium.

 Front-end 1: Tellurium Notebook
 ===============================